Getting your Trinity Audio player ready...

 Why did I lie?

 Did I leave it by the door?
 Nooooo!
-Come on!
-Come on!
 Where is it?

-I moved to a central point where I could see into most of the rooms.
+I moved to a central point where I could see most of the other rooms.
 Unfortunately, my backpack was nowhere in sight.
 At that point, negative thoughts hit me.

 Had I dropped it somewhere on campus grounds?
 Which one of my friends would have taken it?
-I have to question them, shit!
+I’d have to start questioning them!

 As the words almost fell from my mouth, I remembered—the restroom.
 I had gone to the toilet after I had spoken with Gene and Myles.

 I swiftly moved there.
-Upon entry, I didn’t see anything.
-Then it hit me; a whisper.
-My inner voice—at least, that’s what I thought—directed me to close the door.
+Upon entry, I saw nothing.
+Then it hit me, a whisper.
+Maybe my inner voice.
+Maybe instinct.
+Whatever it was, I felt drawn to close the door.

 There it was, slumped in the corner.

-I snatched it off the floor and examined it.
+I hoisted it off the floor and examined it.
 The zipper was loose.

 Has someone been rifling through my bag?
-Oh no, it’s gone.
+Oh no, is it gone?

 ZIP.